jfuentesa/iimserver/README.md

 ### 1. Database

-- Create the database and import the file `src/iimserver.sql` to set up the necessary tables.
+Create the database and import the file `src/iimserver.sql` to set up the necessary tables.
+Configure the database in the `config.ini`.

 ### 2. Python Dependencies